yuejoyceliu/yueliu96.github.io/source/_posts/Gas-Phase Fragmentation of Oligonucleotide Ions.md

   - beam-type collisional activation experiment
   - multiple competitive dissociation reactions can happen
 - base loss on CID in triple quadrupoles is much less dependent on the identity of the base than in quadrupole ion traps
-- base loss not necesssary for backbone cleavages for a modified tetraribonucleotide
+- base loss not necessary for backbone cleavages for a modified tetraribonucleotide

 #### 2.1.7 oligonucleotides with a modified nuclebase: CACGXG

-- loss of all non-terminal bases in conjuction with cleavage of their respective 3' C-O bonds
+- loss of all non-terminal bases in conjunction with cleavage of their respective 3' C-O bonds
 - more electron withdrawing of X, more facile of the loss of B$^-$
-- more electron withdrawing of product ions, more likely to further fragemntation
+- more electron withdrawing of product ions, more likely to further fragmentation

 #### 2.1.8 large DNA anions: 50- to 108mers

-- predominant dissociation chanels depend on DNA molecule itself
+- predominant dissociation channels depend on DNA molecule itself
 - base loss: AH>GH, CH>>TH

 #### 2.1.9 BIRD-FT-MS pm 7-mers

 - all backbone cleavages are preceded by base loss
-- prefered cleavage sites depends on the internal energy of the precursor ions
+- preferred cleavage sites depends on the internal energy of the precursor ions
   - effective T>540K: cleavage at C and G residues
   - effective T<475K: dissociation at A residues dominates